 Q: How are you testing clients for coronavirus?

 A: We are not testing anyone at any of our locations; testing is being done at designated health locations.
 If medically necessary as determined by the family physician, we will transport any individual who is suspect to the hospital for further evaluation.
-As of March 17, 2020, a doctor’s order is necessary to receive a COVID-19 test.

 Q: What are clients doing during the day if their daily programs are shut down?